 Mandatory vs. Discretionary sentence enhancements in DUI cases

 Sentence enhancements may be mandatory or discretionary depending on the laws of your state.
 This means in some states, if one of the factors listed above charged concurrently with your DUI, your punishment will increase whether a Judge wants to or not.
-Fortunately most penalty increases based on facts, needs proven, so be sure to consult with an experienced DUI attorney who will be best equipped to help with your defense.
+Fortunately most penalty increases based on facts and needs proven.
+Therefore, consult with an experienced DUI attorney, equipped to help with your defense.

 In most states, sentence enhancements usually served consecutively with a DUI sentence.
 They are also extremely difficult to reduce, waived, deferred or suspended.